-Maida or Refined flour is a very close member of our ingredients used in kitchen.
-Mostly of us use Refined flour to most of the foods as it gives a better texture to the product.
+Maida or Refined flour is present in any second recipe you cook.
+Most of us do use Refined flour in most of the foods as it gives a better feel and texture to the product.
 But my question is, Is It worth eating any food which will give your food a better texture but at the same time it is harmful for your body?
 I always thought everything in moderation is OK.
 But if little of it is added too frequently, then it no more remains little.
 If you some up, then you have already had quite a lot of it.
 So then I would be ready to sacrifice on texture and Feel of the products.
 What I will be concerned for is the nutritive value of the food.

 Maida is a slow poison.
 First direct effect of maida is that it spikes up your sugar levels because it has very high glycemic index.
 To match up with the sugar spike, pancreas has to over work to release insulin in sufficient quantity to match up with sugar.
 Once in a while pancreas can manage but if you are using maida frequently then the insulin production will gradually reduce, finally making you a diabetic.